project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/33-thomas-rippel-using-a-blockchain-to-help-farmland-stewardship-organisations-grow.md

 ---
-title: 33 Thomas Rippel, using a blockchain to help Farmland Stewardship Organisations grow
+title: 33 Thomas Rippel Using A Blockchain To Help Farmland Stewardship Organisations Grow
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-04-22)